-National Oilwell Varco s executive compensation program is administered by the Compensation Committee of the Board of Directors.
-The Compensation Committee establishes specific compensation levels for the Company s executive officers and administers the Company s long-term incentive award plans.
-The Compensation Committee s objective regarding executive compensation is to design and implement a compensation program that will attract and retain the best available individuals to serve on the Company s executive team and properly incentivize those executives to achieve the Company s for key executives that offer compensation opportunities in the median range of oilfield service companies described below.
+National Oilwell Varco's executive compensation program is administered by the Compensation Committee of the Board of Directors.
+The Compensation Committee establishes specific compensation levels for the Company's executive officers and administers the Company's long-term incentive award plans.
+The Compensation Committee's objective regarding executive compensation is to design and implement a compensation program that will attract and retain the best available individuals to serve on the Company's executive team and properly incentivize those executives to achieve the Company's short-term and long-term financial and operational goals.
+To this end, the Compensation Committee strives to provide compensation packages for key executives that offer compensation opportunities in the median range of oilfield service companies described below.
 Data sources reviewed by the Compensation Committee and its independent compensation consultants include industry survey groups, national survey databases, proxy disclosures and general trend data, which are updated annually.
 The Compensation Committee reviews all elements of executive compensation both separately and in the aggregate.

-Major components of the executive compensation program for 2009 were base salary, participation in the Company s annual cash incentive (bonus) plan and the grant of non-qualified stock options and performance-based restricted stock awards (long-term incentives).
+Major components of the executive compensation program for 2009 were base salary, participation in the Company's annual cash incentive (bonus) plan and the grant of non-qualified stock options and performance-based restricted stock awards (long-term incentives).

 Compensation Philosophy